How to Calculate Leverage (Gearing) and Margin

 Now you control 1,000,000 dollars of Investment

-This is the amount of money required by your broker so as to allow you to continue trading with the borrowed amount.
+This is the amount of money required by your broker so that to allow you to continue trading with borrowed amount.

-In other words the question what is margin in Forex? can be explained as the money required to cover open currency trades and is expressed in percentage.
+In other words the question what's margin in Forex? can be described as the money required to cover open currency trades and is expressed in percentage.
 For 100:1, the amount you will control is 1,000,000 dollars as explained in the above example.

 Now can you compare someone investing $10,000 with another one investing $1,000,000?
 Obviously Not.
 This is how it works, it takes you from that guy investing $10,000 to that one investing $1,000,000 or that one investing $50,000 to that one investing $5,000,000.
 Where does this extra money come from?
-You borrow from your broker in what is simply known as Leverage or Gearing.
-This money that you borrow, you borrow it against the $10,000 dollar of your own that you deposit with your broker.
-If you were to explain what this means - then it is the ability to control a large amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade Forex without this gearing it would not be as profitable as it is, in fact you can still choose not to use it, using the 1:1 option but you would not make money it would take too long to make any profit.
+You borrow from your broker in what is simply referred to as Leverage or Gearing.
+This funds that you borrow, you borrow it against the $10,000 dollar of your own which you deposit with your broker.
+If you were to explain what this means - then it is the ability to control a big amount of money using very little of your own money & borrowing the rest.
+Otherwise, if you were trade without this gearing it would not be as profitable as it is, in fact you can still choose not to use it, using the 1:1 option but you wouldn't make money it would take too long to make any profit.

 Example of how to calculate: